Saturday School

 Expanding Language and Learning at DSKI

-Led by Cecil Burton, the Saturday School is an initiative hosted by DSKI, providing additional inclusive learning opportunities for all students, including special education needs (SEN) students.
+The Saturday School is an initiative hosted by DSKI, providing additional inclusive learning opportunities for all students, including special education needs (SEN) students.

 The language programmes build strong communication skills while integrating subjects from top international curricula.
 Students thrive through interactive projects, presentations, and STEAM activities.